 Five: Immediately score the top of the flapjacks with a sharp knife, then leave them to cool in the tin for at least 1 hour (I often leave them overnight) before cutting them into bars.

-- Grease and line your baking tin with nonstick baking paper (parchment) to ensure the flapjacks don't stick to the sides of the tin.
+- Grease and line your baking tin with nonstick baking paper (parchment) to prevent the flapjacks from sticking.

-- Use a large non-stick heavy-based saucepan to melt the butter, brown sugars, and syrup together.
-It must be large enough to mix the oats in too.
+- Use a large, non-stick, heavy-based saucepan to melt the butter, brown sugar, and syrup together.
+Ensure it's big enough to mix in the oats as well.

-- Firmly pack down the flapjack mixture into the tin to ensure the bars stick together and don't crumble when cut.
+- Firmly press the flapjack mixture into the tin to ensure the bars hold together and don't crumble when cut.

-- Leave the flapjacks to cool completely in the tin before cutting them into bars.
+- Allow the flapjacks to cool completely in the tin before cutting them into bars.

 🍴 Serving suggestions